Full calibration of the tomographic redshift distribution from the HSC PDR3 Shape Catalog with DESI: Modeling

 In parentheses of equation \ref{eq:mag_matrix}, contributions from different effects in the matrix are highlighted.
 The dominant term is by far the diagonal term, corresponding to the galaxy density contribution $\mathrm{g}\times \mathrm{g}$.

 The galaxy bias expressions can be obtained through auto-correlations, as detailed in section \ref{sec:modeling:nz}.
+In this context however, we probe auto-correlations at larger scales, where linear bias is a valid approximation, as detailed in \ref{sec:modeling:magnification:bias:gal}.
 For the photometric tracer, the power law approximation described in section \ref{sec:modeling:photoz_gal_bias} is adopted to recover the bias expression, after computing the dark matter auto-correlation.
 Therefore, the matrix coefficients become:

 The magnification corrected measurements are obtained with $\mathbf{X}=(n_p(z_j))_{j\in\llbracket1,N_{\mathrm{b}}\rrbracket}$ and the error bars are propagated assuming:

 Magnification bias and galaxy bias measurements are not marginalized over further, given the amplitude of the correction with respect to measurements.
 In the data products of this work, distributions and measurements with and without this correction are included.